dehydratedpotato/socpowerbud/README.md

 ```

 ## Bugs and Issues
-### Known Problems:
+### Known Problems
-- Support for M1 Pro/Max is unofficial
+- Support for M1 Pro/Max currently unofficial
-- Support for Xeon CPUs in Mac Pros and iMac Pros currently limited
+- Support for Intel Xeon CPUs currently limited
 <!-- - Looping the output using -l does not refresh per core frequencies on arm64 --><!--Fixed with version 2.4.0-->

-If any other bugs or issues are identified, please let me know!
+If any other bugs or issues are identified, please let me know in the [issues](https://github.com/BitesPotatoBacks/osx-cpufreq/issues) section.

 ## Support ❤️
-If you would like to support me, you can donate to my [Cash App](https://cash.app/$bitespotatobacks).
+If you would like to support me, you can donate to my **[Cash App](https://cash.app/$bitespotatobacks).**